Ecuador & Galapagos Islands Food and Drink

-A 10% service charge is usually added on to bills in restaurants, and anything above that is at the patron’s discretion.
+A 10% service charge is usually added to bills in restaurants, and anything above that is at the patron’s discretion.

 Ecuador Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Ecuador.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Ecuador.

 Learn about the history and culture of Ecuador, the must-try food and drink, and what to pack in your suitcase.
 Read about Ecuador's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Ecuador for yourself.
 Start exploring… book one of our Ecuador tours today!